MarcoGrossi92/FLINT/README.md

 ## 🛠️ Contributing: Adding a New Mechanism

 Follow these steps to integrate a new chemical mechanism into FLINT:

+0. Build FLINT againts Sundials and Cantera.
+If it is not possible, bypass this guide.

 1. ✅ Verify the YAML Mechanism
 - Ensure your `<mech>.yaml` file is valid and behaves as expected.